jaggedcow/FOWL/README.md

   - `analytics.json` will store anonymized output about how many poeple are visiting the site.
 It should just include the text `{}` initially and will be updated by FOWL

+# Running FOWL
-4. Run the program using nodejs index.js
+1. Run the program using nodejs index.js
-5. Visit FOWL by directing your browser to localhost:8888
+2. Visit FOWL by directing your browser to localhost:8888